 First awarded in 1893, and named for Lord Stanley of Preston, a 19th century Governor General of Canada, the Stanley Cup is made of silver and nickel alloy.
 It stands 32.25 inches tall and weighs 34.5 pounds.
 The first American team to play for the Stanley Cup was the Portland Rosebuds, who held the trophy in 1916 after winning the Pacific Coast Hockey Association, and their name remains engraved on the trophy to this day.

 On December 6, 2013, we lost a dear friend to the Oregon Historical Society, Thomas Vaughan.
 Executive Director to the Society for over three decades, Tom’s love for history and for Oregon was unmatched.
 In 1989, Tom was unanimously designated as Oregon’s Historian Laureate, and stayed involved with the Society until his passing.

-A public memorial for Tom is scheduled for Thursday, March 13 at 4 p.m. at the First Congregational Church (1126 SW Park Avenue, Portland).
-A reception will immediately follow the service at the Oregon Historical Society.
-Please RSVP to John.Sorensen@ohs.org if you plan to attend.
+A public memorial for Tom Vaughan was held on Thursday, March 13 at 4 p.m. at the First Congregational Church with a reception that followed immediately at the Oregon Historical Society.

 In the January 2014 issue of The Historian, OHS Executive Director Kerry Tymchuk reflected on his friendship with Tom, and the important mentorship that he provided: